okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### System Log events for telephony rate limit violations

 Telephony `system.sms.send.*` and `system.voice.send.*` events are now issued as a `DENY` System Log message when SMS or Voice messages are blocked due to telephony operational rate limit violations.
 The `system.operation.rate_limit.violation` event is still fired, but will be deprecated in the 2022.08.0 release.
-See [System Log](/docs/reference/api/system-log/). <!-- OKTA-498664 -->
+See [System Log API](/docs/reference/api/system-log/). <!-- OKTA-498664 -->

 #### User-scoped MyAccount API is GA in Preview